ikolossvary/ikolossvary.github.io/content/project/prof-act/index.md

 - [School and workshop "Dynamics and fractals"](https://www.impan.pl/en/activities/banach-center/conferences/23-simons-v/programme); [Thermodynamic Formalism: Non-additive Aspects and Related Topics](https://www.impan.pl/en/activities/banach-center/conferences/23-thermoform) at the Simons Semester, 7-19 May, IMPAN/Bedlewo.
 {{< spoiler text="Talk" >}}
 Title: *A variational principle for box counting quantities*.
 Abstract: The classical variational principle for topological pressure is an essential tool in thermodynamic formalism.
 The aim of the talk is to extend the framework into a non-conformal setting where we prove a variational principle for an appropriate pressure that is specifically tailored to calculate box counting quantities.
 Similarities and differences between the variational principles will be highlighted.
-As an application, we can derive the {{< math >}}$L^q${{< /math >}} spectrum of self-affine measures supported on planar carpets and higher dimensional sponges.
+As an application, we can derive the $L^q$ spectrum of self-affine measures supported on planar carpets and higher dimensional sponges.
 {{< /spoiler >}}

 #### 2022

 - [Fractals and Related Fields IV (FARF)](https://farf4.math.cnrs.fr/), 5-9 September, Isle de Porquerolles.
+{{< spoiler text="Talk" >}}
+Title: *Various dimensions of self-affine measures on sponges*.
+Abstract: The classical variational principle for topological pressure is an essential tool in thermodynamic formalism.
+The aim of the talk is to extend the framework into a non-conformal setting where we prove a variational principle for an appropriate pressure that is specifically tailored to calculate box counting quantities.
+Similarities and differences between the variational principles will be highlighted.
+As an application, we can derive the $L^q$ spectrum of self-affine measures supported on planar carpets and higher dimensional sponges.
+{{< /spoiler >}}
 - [Geometry of Deterministic and Random Fractals](https://simon60.math.bme.hu/), 27 June - 1 July, Budapest University of Technology and Economics.
 - [Rényi 100](https://conferences.renyi.hu/renyi100), 20-23 June, Hungarian Academy of Sciences.
 - [7th Cornell Conference on Analysis, Probability, and Mathematical Physics on Fractals](https://alexander-teplyaev.uconn.edu/cornell7/speakers/), 4-8 June, Cornell University.
+{{< spoiler text="Talk" >}}
+Title: *On the Convergence Rate of the Chaos Game*.
+Abstract: This talk will address the question: how long does it take for the orbit of the chaos game to reach a certain density inside the attractor of a strictly contracting IFS of which we only assume that its lower dimension is positive?
+We show that the rate of growth of this cover time is determined by the Minkowski dimension of the push-forward of the shift invariant measure with exponential decay of correlations driving the chaos game.
+As an application, for Bedford-McMullen carpets, we completely characterize the family of probability vectors that minimize the Minkowski dimension of Bernoulli measures.
+Based on joint work with B. Bárány and N. Jurga.
+{{< /spoiler >}}
 - [Workshop on affine and overlapping iterated function systems 2022](http://www.troscheit.eu/workshop2022/index.html), 10-12 May, University of Bristol.
+{{< spoiler text="Talk" >}}
+Title: *The $L^q$ spectrum of self-affine measures on sponges*.
+Abstract: In this talk we consider self-affine sponges in $R^d$ which satisfy a separation condition that gives a certain grid alignment to first level cylinder sets.
+On the plane these are precisely the Lalley-Gatzouras and Bara\'nski carpets.
+We show that the $L^q$ spectrum of any self-affine measure supported on such a sponge satisfies a variational formula for all real values of $q$.
+Sufficient conditions are given for the formula to have a closed form.
+In particular, this is always the case for the box dimension of the sponge.
+The Frostman and box dimension of these measures is also determined.
+The result is derived from a more general variational principle for calculating box counting quantities on sponges which resembles the Ledrappier-Young formula for Hausdorff dimension and could be of interest to further study in its own right.
+{{< /spoiler >}}
 - [Junior Ergodic Theory Meeting](https://www.icms.org.uk/workshops/2022/junior-ergodic-theory-meeting), 28-31 March, ICMS.
+{{< spoiler text="Talk" >}}
+Title: *Intermediate dimensions of Bedford--McMullen carpets*.
+Abstract: Intermediate dimensions were recently introduced to provide a spectrum of dimensions interpolating between Hausdorff and box-counting dimensions for fractals where these differ.
+In particular, the self-affine Bedford-McMullen carpets are a natural case for investigation, but until now only very rough bounds for their intermediate dimensions have been found.
+The aim of the talk is to present a precise formula for the full spectrum with some intuition behind it.
+Moreover, to highlight a surprising connection of the intermediate dimensions to the multifractal spectrum and Lipschitz equivalence of these carpets.
+Based on joint work with Amlan Banaji.
+{{< /spoiler >}}

 #### 2021